devopsdays/devopsdays-web/content/events/2016-washington-dc/welcome.md

 ## Sponsorship

 DevOpsDays is a self-organizing conference for DevOps practitioners that depends on your sponsorships to happen.
 We have {{< event_link page="sponsor" text="three different sponsorship levels available" >}}.

-## Schedule

-The organizing committee is working on arranging the schedule.
-At a high-level, each day will consist of a mix of keynote presentations, ignite presentations, and open spaces.
-There will be at least one evening activity for all participants scheduled for the evening of June 8.

 ## Why Attend?